ffrappo/code-narrator-turbo/docs/Prerequisites.md

-## Prerequisites for Code-Narrator
+## Prerequisites for code-narrator-turbo

-Before you can fork and modify the code of the Code-Narrator project, you need to have the following software, tools, and knowledge:
+Before you can fork and modify the code of the code-narrator-turbo project, you need to have the following software, tools, and knowledge:

-1. **Node.js**: Code-Narrator is built using Node.js, so you need to have it installed on your system.
+1. **Node.js**: code-narrator-turbo is built using Node.js, so you need to have it installed on your system.
 You can download it from the [official Node.js website](https://nodejs.org/).

 2. **npm**: npm is the package manager for Node.js and is used to manage the project's dependencies.
 It comes bundled with Node.js, so you don't need to install it separately.